PagerDuty/incident-response-docs/docs/before/different_roles.md

     * Work with Team Leads/Managers on scheduling preventive actions.

 ### Who are they?
-Anyone on the Incident Commander on-call schedule.
-Trainees are typically on the Incident Commander Shadow schedule.
+Anyone on the incident can be declared the Commander.
+Sometimes the person who received the page, sometimes someone else is better placed.

 ### How can I become one?
 Take a look at our [Incident Commander training guide](/training/incident_commander.md).